Chocolate Depression Cake With Chocolate Frosting

 The caramel makes delicious pockets of goodness in the cake and a nice fluffy ermine frosting coats it all!

-I’ve also baked it up into mini bundt cakes and served it with peanut butter whipped cream.
+I’ve also baked it up into mini chocolate bundt cakes and served it with peanut butter whipped cream.
 So as you can see, this recipe is super versatile.

 Pretty much anything you need a chocolate cake recipe for, this beauty can fill in.
 Plus you are likely to have most of the ingredients on hand already!